UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 The format of the report will be a Jupyter/Azure Notebook.
 These are the notebooks we also use for the coding session.
 In any case, we need a readable PDF version of your notebook.
 You may also provide a URL to your notebook in addition to the PDF so that we can access the notebook directly.

+Your submission MUST be your own work and must demonstrate your own reflection about the dataset as well as your understanding of what you are doing in each step and why.

 ### When and how are you expected to submit

 Please send the PDF (and the URL if you wish) to pw351@cam.ac.uk by [date / time].